Functional relations of solutions of q-difference equations: Difference algebraic groups

 \section{Difference algebraic groups}

 Let $(\k,\sp)$ be a difference field.
-We denote by $\Alg_{\k,\sp}$ the category of $\k$-$\sp$-algebras and by $\Groups$ the category of groups. \begin{defi} A $\k$-$\sp$-Hopf algebra $R$ is a $\k$-Hopf-algebra, endowed with a structure of $\k$-$\sp$-algebra, whose structural maps are $\sp$-morphism.
+We denote by $\Alg_{\k,\sp}$ the category of $\k$-$\sp$-algebras and by $\Groups$ the category of groups.
+We stress out the fact that we do not require $\sp$ to be an automorphism of $\k$, but only an endomorphism of $\k$. \begin{defi} A $\k$-$\sp$-Hopf algebra $R$ is a $\k$-Hopf-algebra, endowed with a structure of $\k$-$\sp$-algebra, whose structural maps are $\sp$-morphisms.
 A $\sp$-Hopf ideal of $R$ is a Hopf ideal, which is stable under the action of $\sp$. \end{defi}